15 February each year is Galileo Day - a celebration of the anniversary of Galileo Galilei's birth.

 Who was Galileo?

 Galileo was a true Renaissance man.
-A physicist, a mathematician, an astromaer and a philosopher Galileo was best known for his work supporting Copernicanism, showing the Earth was in fact not at the center of the universe.
+A physicist, a mathematician, an astronomer and a philosopher.
+Galileo was best known for his work supporting Copernicanism, showing the Earth was in fact not at the centre of the universe.

 Galileo is considered to be one of the key figures in the history of modern science and one of the major players in the Scientific Revolution.